texfaq/texfaq.github.io/FAQ-balance.md

 date: 2014-06-10
 ---

-# Balancing columns at the end of a document

 The `twocolumn` option of the standard classes causes LaTeX to set the text of a document in two columns.
 However, the last page of the document typically ends up with columns of different